 First, I ink in my drawing on rice paper—which is normally a washi paper with small fibers—using a thin line, waterproof black pen.
 Then I apply melted paraffin wax to anything I want to stay white, just like using masking fluid.

-After using watercolor for some shading on the flowers I applied wax to all of the petals to protect them from further applications of paint.
-(Watercolors tend to run outside the ink lines on the rice paper, so to keep a sharp edge you must apply wax.)
+After that, I applied wax to all of the petals to protect them from further applications of paint.
+(Watercolors tend to run outside the ink lines on the rice paper, so to keep a sharp edge you must apply wax if you want those crisp lines.)

 As soon as the petals are protected I can paint the leaves right next to the flowers.
 After the leaves are painted, I applied wax to them as well, and then painted the entire background.
 With all the detailed areas covered in wax, I don’t have to be so careful with the paint. . .
 I can paint right over the flowers.

-The last step is to paint melted wax all over the background, let it harden, and then wad up the entire painting to crack the wax—this is the scary part!
+The last step is to paint melted wax all over the background, let it harden, and then crumple up the entire painting to create cracks in the wax—this is the scary part!
 I then smooth it out and paint a dark color over the entire piece.

-The darker color settles in the cracks which will give it that authentic “batik” look. . . but as you can see, here it simply looks like a mess.
-At this point you just have to trust the process.
+The darker color settles in the cracks which will give it that authentic “batik” look. . . but as you can see below, at this stage it will probably just look like a mess.
+At this point you need to trust the process.

 For more from Martha Kisling, please visit marthakisling.blogspot.com.